 Yesterday, Uber launched a new AV Labs division geared towards gathering driving data for its 20-plus robotaxi partners, which have become increasingly hungry for real-world data as they rely more on reinforcement learning.
 The San Francisco-based company plans to achieve this by sending its own sensor-adorned cars out into hundreds of cities.

-Waabi had previously partnered with Uber Freight to bring its self-driving trucks to market, and late last year, the company took that relationship a step further by bringing on Uber Freight co-founder and CEO Lior Ron as COO.
+Waabi has partnered with Uber Freight to bring its self-driving trucks to market.
+Since 2023, Waabi has been working with Uber Freight to deliver goods between Dallas and Houston with safety drivers on board.
+Late last year, Waabi took that relationship a step further by bringing on Uber Freight co-founder and CEO Lior Ron as COO.

 Urtasun, a University of Toronto computer science professor who also co-founded the Toronto AI research hub Vector Institute, has spent most of her career developing new AI technologies and figuring out how to apply them to the physical world.